 - All services related to sexual disorders or dysfunctions regardless of gender or cause, except as provided in section 4.12.6.
-This exclusion does not apply to Mental Health Covered Services; - All of the following services, except as described in section 4.12.13: - All services related to surrogate parenting, except Maternity Services as described in section 4.8; - All services related to in vitro fertilization, including charges for egg/semen harvesting and storage; - All services related to artificial insemination, including charges for semen harvesting and storage; - Diagnostic testing and associated office visits to determine the cause of infertility; - All of the following services when provided for the sole purpose of diagnosing and treating an infertile state or artificial reproduction: - Physical examination; - Related laboratory testing; - Instruction; - Medical and surgical procedures, such as hysterosalpingogram, laparoscopy, or pelvic ultrasound; and - Related supplies and prescriptions.
+This exclusion does not apply to Mental Health Covered Services; - All of the following services, except as described in section 4.12.17: - All services related to surrogate parenting, except Maternity Services as described in section 4.8; - All services related to in vitro fertilization, including charges for egg/semen harvesting and storage; - All services related to artificial insemination, including charges for semen harvesting and storage; - o All services and prescription drugs related to Fertility Preservation; - Diagnostic testing and associated office visits to determine the cause of infertility; - All of the following services when provided for the sole purpose of diagnosing and treating an infertile state or artificial reproduction: - Physical examination; - Related laboratory testing; - Instruction; - Medical and surgical procedures, such as hysterosalpingogram, laparoscopy, or pelvic ultrasound; and - Related supplies and prescriptions.